css566/css566.github.io/_posts/2016-04-28-Social_Aspects_of_Software_Management.md

 #### <a name="theory2">Make Everyone a winner: Theory W</a>

-Software project managers can only be successful if they make all project participants a winner
+Software project managers can only be successful if they make all project participants a winner[2] [6]

 More information read [here][Theory W]